 - Live in the service area that includes prescription drug coverage

-In case you are wondering what will happen if you are prescribed a medication in the middle of the year, you needn't stress.
+In case you are wondering what will happen if you are prescribed medication in the middle of the year, you needn't stress.

 All plans must cover at least two prescription drugs per each drug category.
 Plans must also cover most medications in the anti-psychotics, anti-depressants, immunosuppressants, anti-convulsant, antineoplastic (cancer), and anti-retroviral (HIV/AIDS) categories must.